On August 24, 2022, President Biden announced a three-part plan for federal student loan debt relief.

 The Department of Education will provide up to $20,000 in federal student loan debt cancellation to Federal Pell Grant recipients and up to $10,000 in federal student loan debt cancellation to non-Federal Pell Grant recipients.
 Borrowers are eligible for relief if their individual income is less than $125,000 ($250,000 for married couples).

-An application for this debt relief will be available in early October.
-Borrowers should apply by Nov.
-15 to have their balance reduced or eliminated before the student loan payment pause ends Dec.
-31. Only federal student loan debt is eligible.
+Apply for federal student loan debt relief at studentaid.gov.
+The application will be available until December 31, 2023.
+Only federal student loan debt is eligible.
 Private loans are not.
 You can check your student aid history, including loan balances and Pell Grant recipient status by logging in to your federal student aid account on studentaid.gov.

 Those eligible for relief include current students and borrowers who have federally-held undergraduate, graduate, and Parent PLUS loans with an outstanding balance as of June 30, 2022.
 Borrowers who were dependent students in the 2021-22 year will be eligible for relief based on parental income, rather than their own income.